learn-co-curriculum/programming-univbasics-4-nested-hashes-readme/README.md

 Understand that arrays and hashes can store *any type of data*.
 In other words, the individual index items of an array can be strings, integers, or even other arrays and hashes.
 The same is true of hashes.
-The values that hash keys point to may be strings, integers, even arrays and hashes.
+The values that hash keys point to may be strings, integers, and even arrays or hashes.

 In fact, one of the most common nested data structures you'll see when working with APIs, as discussed above, is an _array_ of hashes.